tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 ## Latency

-Latency is defined as the time difference between the two columns of interest.
+Latency is is length of time from preceding event to afterward one.
+It is defined as difference from preceding timestamp to afterward on the same row.

 $$
 latency_n = t^{end}_{n} - t^{start}_{n}